 Infrastructure

 The online system we build need not handle huge numbers of visitors and even fewer actual users.
 The system itself is designed to be distributed, not centralized.
-Everything we do is on a human scale, so that the “charity” people involve themselves in is also a human-to-human interaction.
-This interaction is the primary function of the system we’re creating, and the money that goes through it is essential, but not the primary purpose.
+Everything we do is on a human scale, so that the “charity” that people involve themselves in is also a human-to-human interaction.
+This interaction is the primary function of the system we’re creating, and the money that it tracks is essential, but not the primary purpose.

 It needs to be low-cost, in order to be used to create small, human-scale projects that can be funded by small groups of people, and even entirely by an individual.
 Large organizations can often make sense in businesses, perhaps, but charity is not a business, and large organizations are a wasteful, inaccurate and expensive way of channeling people’s desire to help others.